SC: NCLT can decide disputes related to insolvency of corporate debtor

-New Delhi, March 8 (IANS) The Supreme Court on Monday held that National Company Law Tribunal (NCLT) has jurisdiction to decide disputes in connection with the insolvency of a corporate debtor.
+New Delhi: The Supreme Court on Monday held that National Company Law Tribunal (NCLT) has jurisdiction to decide disputes in connection with the insolvency of a corporate debtor.

 In a 138-page judgment, a bench of Justices D.Y.
 Chandrachud and M.R.
 Shah said: "NCLT has jurisdiction to adjudicate disputes, which arise solely from or which relate to the insolvency of the Corporate Debtor."